scikit-image/scikit-image/doc/source/skips/1-governance.rst

 - A proposal is brought up as either a GitHub issue or a post to the mailing list.
-- After sufficient discussion, the core advocate(s) of the proposal must consolidate the discussion into a single document, with appropriate references to the original discussion, representing the pros and cons brought up by each participant.
+- After sufficient discussion, the core advocate(s) of the proposal must consolidate the discussion into a single document, called a SciKit-Image Proposal (SKIP), with appropriate references to the original discussion, representing the pros and cons brought up by each participant.
-- Such proposal must be a consolidated document, in the form of a ‘SciKit-Image Proposal’ (SKIP), rather than a long discussion on a GitHub issue or the mailing list.
 - To submit a SKIP, you should copy the `SKIP template
   <https://github.com/scikit-image/scikit-image/tree/master/doc/source/skips/template.rst>`_,
   and give it a new name in the same directory, for example,